spectrocloud/librarium/content/docs/04.5-devx/06-apps/05-deploy-app.md

 - **outputs.tf** - contains the output variables that are used to expose information.
 - **data.tf** - all the data resources that are used to dynamically retrieve data from Palette.
 - **virtual-clusters.tf** - the code for the virtual clusters that will be deployed in Palette.
-- **application-profiles.tf** - contains the configurations that makeup all the app profiles.
+- **application-profiles.tf** - contains the configurations that make up all the app profiles.
 - **application.tf** - the configuration that creates a Spectro Cloud app and deploys the app into a virtual cluster.

 The [Spectro Cloud Terraform](https://registry.terraform.io/providers/spectrocloud/spectrocloud/latest/docs) provider requires credentials to interact with the Palette API.
 Go ahead and export the API key as an environment variable so that the Spectro Cloud provider can authenticate with the Palette API.